Do you ever get the feeling that you’re being watched? That could be because someone is watching everything you do… online.

 The program will intelligently skip over previously-scanned files and low-risk directories during scans.
 This results in a faster scan.
 It can also catch spyware hiding in compressed files.

-SUPERAntiSpyware is completely free, though if you’re looking for a program that offers scheduled scanning and automatic definition updates, you’ll have to upgrade to the paid version.
+SUPERAntiSpyware is completely free, though if you’re looking for a program that offers scheduled scanning and automatic definition updates, we really recommend you check out the paid version.

 Like Adaware, SpywareBlaster doesn’t remove spyware that’s already installed on your system.
 But it does prevent spyware from installing in the first place using web browser plugins that scan for malicious scripts and cookies that track your activity.